lwiart/redox-experiment/README.md

   - Take note of the API key
   - Generate a Source Secret and take note of it

 - Put in the index.js code the previously noted SOURCE_API_KEY and SOURCE_SECRET

+## Getting patient demographics from Medical Record Number
+Redox API allows to search patient by a variety of identifiers, such as MRN.
+See https://developer.redoxengine.com/data-models/PatientSearch.html.

-- Now, you can search patient by Medical Record Number, by using the following URL: http://&lt;your IP address or domain name&gt;/patientsearch?id=&lt;the patient MRN&gt;.
+- Now, you can search patient by Medical Record Number, by using the following URL: **http://&lt;your IP address or domain name&gt;/patientsearch?id=&lt;the patient MRN&gt;**.
 Here are some Redox patient MRN examples:
   - Timothy Bixby: 0000000001
   - Barbara Bixby: 0000000002
   - Walter Carthwright: 0000000003
-- You should get the full JSON response containing the patient demographic profile (name, address, DoB, etc)
+- You should get the JSON response containing the patient demographics (name, address, DoB, etc)

-## Examples

-### Get patient demographics from her Medical Record Number

-### Send PDF report
+### Sending PDF report
+Redox API allows to send media such as PDF, JPG, PNG, etc. See https://developer.redoxengine.com/questions-and-answers/understanding-redox-media-data-model/
+Note: for files under 200kb, they can be sent directly through the API.
+For files bigger than 200kb, they first need to be uploaded to the Redox blob endpoint, which will synchronously return the file URI that can then be specified in a Media message.

+- Use the following URL: **http://&lt;your IP address or domain name&gt;/sendpdf**
+- You should get a success message, and HTTP status 200 in your console ;)

+### Hint
+Don't forget that for any Data Model you want to craft, you can use **Destinations > DevTools** in Redox dashboard, then select the Data Model type and event you want.
+Redox will automatically create the Data Model examples!